-There is no fee charged by St.George to add your card to Google Pay.
-When adding your card Google will preauthorise a small amount (usually $2) however this amount should not appear on your statement when it is issued.
-If this amount appears on your statement please contact Google to discuss this or contact St.George to dispute the transaction.
+There is no fee charged by St.George to add your card or use Google Pay.
+When adding your card to Google Pay, Google will preauthorise a small amount (usually $2) for verification purposes.
+This amount will be cancelled, and should not appear on your statement when it is issued.
+If this amount appears on your statement, please contact Google to discuss this or contact St.George to dispute the transaction.

 Go to the Google Pay App on your device, select the card you want to remove, tap on the three dots in the top right hand corner of the screen and select Remove payment method.
 A confirmation message is displayed.
 Tap, Yes, remove.
 Your mobile card will be removed from your Google Pay wallet.

 Alternatively, you can permanently erase all the data on your device via Google’s Find my Device.
-If you are using Find my Device, your device will require network connectivity.
+If you are using Find my Device, you will require network connectivity.

 To suspend payments using Google Pay, you can disable contactless payments for the mobile card in your Google Pay wallet.

 Go to the Google Pay App on your device, select the card you want to suspend, tap on the three dots in the top right hand corner of the screen and select Disable contactless.
 A confirmation message is displayed.
 Tap Yes, disable.
-You will not be able to make contactless payments with your mobile card until you set it up for payments again.
+You will not be able to make contactless payments with your card in Google Pay until you set it up for payments again.

 Google Pay stores your Virtual Account Number on the device.
 It is the Virtual Account Number which is used to process transactions rather than the Goggle Pay app.